rstcloud/rstcloud-mssentinel/Scripts/bulk_ioc_removal/README.md

 ## Overview

-This Python script is designed to facilitate the bulk removal of Azure Threat Intelligence Indicators from an Azure Sentinel workspace.
+This Python script is designed to facilitate the bulk removal of Azure Threat Intelligence Indicators from a Microsoft Sentinel workspace.
 It leverages Azure SDK for Python and Azure Identity Library for authentication.

 ## Requirements